fcolasante/thingsboard-tutorial/README.md

 Update `secrets.py` setting `OPEN_WHEATER_API` and `ACCESS_TOKEN`.
 Each device should have a different `ACCESS_TOKEN`.
 Go to Thingsboard panel and **copy it**.

-**N.B.**In order to simplify teacher's testing, I have  also versioned (for  a limited period) `mysecrets.py`.
-In order to rapidly deploy my configuration, launch:
+**N.B.** In order to simplify teacher's testing, I have  also versioned (for  a limited period) `mysecrets.py`.
+To rapidly deploy my configuration, launch:
 ```shell
 mv mysecrets.py secrets.py
 ```